ChrispyCodes/issue-tracker/README.md

 # Issue Tracking System
 This is a simple issue tracking system developed with C# and .NET Core.
-It allows users to create and manage issues, assign them to team members, and track their progress.
+It allows users to create and manage issues and projects, assign them to team members, and track their progress.

 # Table of Contents
 * Features